elegant-scipy/elegant-scipy/markdown/ch7.markdown

 Let me clarify what I mean by "streaming".
 Suppose you have some data in a CSV text file, and you want to compute the column-wise average of $\log(x+1)$ of the values.
-The most common way to do this would be to use NumPy to load the values, compute the function for the full matrix, and then take the mean over the 1st axis:
+The most common way to do this would be to use NumPy to load the values, compute the log function for all values in the full matrix, and then take the mean over the 1st axis:

 ```python
 import numpy as np